dulhaver/erpnext-beta-testing-process/README.md

-### This should line out a beta-testing procedure for ERPNext Version updates
+### This should is the current status for beta-testing procedure/timeline for ERPNext release v7.2.0

-this is in development.
-Therefore the 'master' branch is yet empty
+beta release will be done on December 15 2016 ans isupposed to take ~16 days